 Additional Living Environments

 - Academic-Year (If you want to remain living in a residence hall between autumn and spring semester and over spring break, request this option.)
 There is an additional charge of $125 per year, and preference is given to international and out-of-state students.
-Includes Bradley, Drackett, German House, Houck, Houston, Jones, Lawrence, Mendoza, Morrill, Morrison, Neil, Norton, Paterson, Penn Place, Raney, Scott, Siebert and Worthington.
+Includes Bradley, Drackett, German House, Houck, Houston, Jones, Lawrence, Mendoza, Morrill, Morrison, Neil, Norton, Paterson, Penn Place, Raney, Residence on 10th, Scott, Siebert and Worthington.

 - Cooperative Scholarship Housing